 If you’re looking to impress your family this holiday season, this amazing 3-layer Apple Pie Cake will sure do the trick!
-A delicious apple pie filling is sandwiched between soft layers of vanilla bean cake, all covered in a cinnamon cream cheese frosting.
-Thank you to Silver Spring® for sponsoring this post.
-As always, all thoughts and opinions are my own.
+A delicious apple pie filling is sandwiched between soft layers of vanilla bean cake, all covered in a light layer of rich and tangy cinnamon cream cheese frosting.
+This post was sponsored by Silver Spring®.

 Full disclosure: This apple pie cake has gotten rave reviews from my husband’s coworkers, so it is not just me saying it’s good because I made it.
 Real people loved it!!!